Portability is one of the important features that traditional drawing tablets fail to provide an adequate solution for.

-Being a digital artist doesn’t mean you need to be tied down to a desk.
-A portable drawing tablet gives you the flexibility to work from any place of your choice.
+Being a digital artist doesn’t mean you need to be tied down to a fixed desk setup.

-To help you find the compact, lightweight, and powerful drawing device, we have made a list of most deserving candidates for being the best portable drawing tablets in the market.
+To help you find the right portable drawing tablet for yourself, we have shortlisted some of the most promising options for compact drawing tablets available in the market right now.

-We have also included a Buyer’s guide towards the end which is worth checking out.
+For further help, we have also included a handy Buyer’s guide towards the end that is worth checking out.

-1. Apple iPad Pro – Most Portable tablet for Drawing
+1. Apple iPad Pro – Compact, portable, and powerful drawing tablet for professionals

-The Apple Pencil is another big reason why so many artists prefer iPad Pro for Drawing.
-It is arguably the most advanced stylus in the market.
+Apple Pencil is a big reason why so many artists prefer iPad Pro for Drawing.
+It is the most precise and responsive stylus in the market.

 - Size – 11 inches and 12.9 Inches